With over 6.8 million kids playing youth soccer every year, it’s a sport nearly every kid remembers playing growing up.

 8. Sign up players

 Next up is registering young athletes.
-You can set up online registration for players, making it easier to join your team or league.
+You can set up an online soccer registration form for players, making it easier to join your team or league.
 This makes it super easy to manage sign-ups each season, and provides a hassle-free experience for parents.

 Jersey Watch lets you accept payments online when players register, which simplifies the collection process.
 The platform supports secure transactions, giving users confidence in the safety of their financial information.